joseluistello/OldPortfolio2/about.md

 permalink: /about/
 ---

-### Hi there, I'm José Luis Tello 👋
+### Hi there 👋

-I am a data analyst with years of experience in different positions.
-My background in analysis, experience working with teams, and knowledge of software development make me possible to understand the complexity behind systems, processes, and business.
-I enjoy the process of abstracting physical phenomenons and people's needs to the digital world.
+José Luis Tello is a problem-solving oriented professional with years of experience in different positions who loves the process of abstracting physical phenomenons and people's needs to the digital world.
+His background and experience in analysis and software development make it possible to understand the complexity behind systems, processes, and business.
+He is currently developing Kkoma, a local service that allows you to buy groceries online.

-My stack consists of R, Python, Javascript, SQL, and multiple libraries, frameworks & technologies like Django, Vue, Pandas, Tidyverse, SQL Server, and Excel.
+His stack consists of R, Python, Javascript, SQL, and multiple libraries, frameworks & technologies like Django, Vue, Pandas, Tidyverse, SQL Server, and Excel.

 ---